What is the Disaster Supplemental Nutritional Assistance Program?

 People who are over income for food stamps before the disaster can be eligible for disaster food stamps.
 They are eligible if they had a lot of expenses because they had to repair their home, had to move to a new location, or lost their job due to the disaster.
 They will be eligible for one month of disaster food stamps.
 The State of Iowa recommends that everyone who was affected by the disaster apply for disaster food stamps to see if they are eligible.

 How do I apply for Disaster Food Stamps?

 There is a special disaster application for this program.
 Applications will only be taken for a limited time.
 You apply through the Iowa Department of Human Services.
-You can apply for disaster food stamps in person at the nearest Disaster Recovery Center or at any Department of Human Service office in Iowa.
+You can apply for disaster food stamps in person at the nearest Disaster Recovery Center or at any Department of Health and Human Service office in Iowa.
 You can also call 1-800-972-2017 to find out if there are other locations or if the application is available online.

 What can I buy with an EBT card?

 An EBT card can be used to buy food products such as bread, fruits, vegetables, meats, and dairy products.
 You cannot use an EBT card to purchase alcohol, drugs, and other nonfood items (such as soap).